| |

 |

-| The Nonjurors were a group of Anglican clergy who, after the "Glorious Revolution" of 1688 in which Parliament deposed King James II and installed William and Mary, refused to take an oath to the new monarchs, believing that would violate their oath to the previous king.
-They included several bishops and other high-ranking clergy.
+The Nonjurors were a group of Anglican clergy who, after the "Glorious Revolution" of 1688 in which Parliament deposed King James II and installed William and Mary, refused to take an oath to the new monarchs, believing that would violate their oath to the previous king.
+Most were "high-church", and included several bishops and other high-ranking clergy.
 Because they would not swear allegiance to the new king and queen, they were relieved of their "livings", or positions, and forced to seek support on their own.
 Many continued to serve independent congregations as priests and bishops, giving rise to the first separation of clergy and bishops in apostolic succession from the Church of England.
-Gradually, after the middle of the next century, the Nonjurors died out - particularly after the death in 1788 of Charles Edward Stuart, James II's grandson, removed any real reason for their continued existance.
-The Nonjurors initially used the standard Book of Common Prayer, but, as they were no longer subject to the same restrictions of Parliament as was the Church of England, variations eventually appeared - which is the subject of the extract taken from History of the Nonjurors: Their Controversies and Writings, with Remarks on Some of the Rubrics in the Book of Common Prayer, by Thomas Lathbury, published in London by Pickering in 1845.
+Gradually, toward the end of the next century, the Nonjurors died out - particularly after the death in 1788 of Charles Edward Stuart, James II's grandson, removed any real reason for their continued existence.
+The Nonjurors initially used the standard Book of Common Prayer, but, as they were no longer subject to the same restrictions of Parliament as was the Church of England, some, aided by then-recent scholarship, devised new liturgies, mostly based on ancient, pre-Constantinian liturgies.
+These formed a group called the "Usagers", the name being based on their insistence on four ancient "usages": the mixed chalice of wine and water, prayers for the dead, the invocation (prayer for the descent of the Holy Ghost on the consecrated elements), and prayer of oblation of the consecrated elements.
+All this is the subject of an extract taken from History of the Nonjurors: Their Controversies and Writings, with Remarks on Some of the Rubrics in the Book of Common Prayer, by Thomas Lathbury, published in London by Pickering in 1845.
 From the Introduction to this book: "The

 history of the schism in the Church of England, occasioned by the Revolution